bojosteph/bojosteph.github.io/_posts/2019-03-08-sinatra_event_app_my_sinatra_portfolio_project.markdown

 <li>Cancel RSVP event</li>
 </ul>
 <br>
-As an RSVP participant a User Should Be able
+As an RSVP participant a User Should Be able to
 <ul>
 <li>View all the events the user rsvp’d</li>
 <li>Cancel rsvp for event the user sign-up on</li>